-The effectiveness of our measures was assessed against the following key performance indicators in FY24:
+The effectiveness of our measures was assessed against the following key performance indicators in FY25:

-- All targeted individuals undergo Code of Business Conduct training: more than 12,000 employees followed the training on CAE's Code of Business Conduct.
+- All targeted individuals undergo Code of Business Conduct training: more than 13,000 employees followed the training on CAE's Code of Business Conduct.
 This training includes a module titled "Respecting Each Other" and covers our commitment to comply with human rights laws, including with respect to modern slavery and human trafficking.
 The training also requires all employees to speak up should they suspect that a violation of human rights laws has occurred or is about to be committed. - All targeted individuals acknowledge and accept Code of Business Conduct: every year, we require directors, officers and employees to read, acknowledge and agree to comply with our Code of Business Conduct, which includes a clear expectation to conduct business in a way that respects human rights in every jurisdiction in which we operate by treating our employees, and people working for our suppliers, with dignity and promoting fair employment practices.
-The Code acknowledgment process was completed in FY24. - Number of instances of child labour, modern slavery or human trafficking: No child labour, modern slavery or human trafficking issues or concerns were reported via our internal reporting channels, including our EthicsPoint website and call centre. - Number of supplier human rights violation reports: One alert related to a human rights violation was received via our third-party risk monitoring tool (EcoVadis) for which CAE requested the linked thirdparty to take immediate remediation actions.
+The Code acknowledgment process was completed in FY25. - Number of instances of child labour, modern slavery or human trafficking: No child labour, modern slavery or human trafficking issues or concerns were reported via our internal reporting channels, including our EthicsPoint website and call centre.

+Number of supplier human rights violation reports: No alert related to a human rights violation was received via our third-party risk monitoring tool.
 As CAE continues to assess human rights risks, including child labour, modern slavery and human trafficking, in its supply chains and business operations, new key performance indicators may be contemplated, and reported in future statements.